 Here are 6 marketing tips for teachers with multiple classes on Skillshare:

 1. Market each new class you publish to your friends, family, and followers on social media.
 Just like with your first class, encouraging your network to watch your newest class is a great tactic.
-When you share your new class, be sure to mention to your community that they’ll get access to all your classes on Skillshare when they sign up for Premium Membership starting with a one-month free trial.
+When you share your new class, be sure to mention to your community that they’ll get access to all your classes on Skillshare when they sign up for Premium Membership starting with a two-month free trial.
 Head here to see how Teela Cunningham launches a simple marketing campaign for each new class she publishes.

 2. Ask your network to “follow” you on Skillshare in between publish dates.
 Even when you don’t have a new class to share with your community, encouraging your network to take the simple action of following you on Skillshare (by clicking the blue “Follow” button on your profile) can go a long way in boosting your revenue.
 All of your followers will be notified via email whenever you publish your next class.
 Use your channel referral link (which takes students directly to your profile page) located on the Premium Referrals page within your Profile Settings so that you receive the $10 referral bonus for each of your friends who follows you and then upgrades to Premium Membership within 30 days.